 Quantitatively Improved Treatment Outcomes for Combat-Associated PTSD with Adjunctive Art Therapy

-In 2019, Dr. Kathleen Decker and other researchers conducted a study with Veterans with combat-related post-traumatic stress disorder and the inclusion of art therapy in their treatment.
+In 2019, Dr. Kathleen Decker and other researchers conducted a study with Veterans with combat-related post-traumatic stress disorder (PTSD) and the inclusion of art therapy in their treatment.
 They found that the Veterans who received the art therapy had statistically significantly greater reduction in PTSD and depression compared to the control group.

 Evaluation of Long- and Short-Term Art Therapy Interventions in an Integrative Care Setting for Military Service Members with Post-Traumatic Stress and Traumatic Brain Injury